Revenue Note for Guidance

 (6) A reporting platform operator shall put in place such procedures as may be prescribed in regulations made under subsection (9) to identify when a seller becomes a reportable seller.

-(7)(a) A reportable seller shall provide the reporting platform operator with the information (the ‘relevant information’) that is necessary for the reporting platform operator to comply with the reporting obligations imposed on them under subsection (5).
+(7)(a) A seller, that is not an excluded seller, shall provide the reporting platform operator with the information (the ‘relevant information’) that is necessary for the reporting platform operator to comply with the reporting obligations imposed on them under subsection (5).

 (8) A reporting platform operator may, subject to the conditions relating to the appointment of a third party that may be contained in regulations made under subsection (9), appoint a third party to carry out the duties and obligations imposed on the reporting platform operator by section 891I.